Mental Health Groups

 This is mostly a skills-based group and there will be space to connect with other participants.
 You may even make a new friend or two!

-Perhaps.
 Participation may be covered by insurance if yours includes services by an RCC.
-The fee for the full series is $200-300 and pay-what-you-can for Indigenous participants.
+The fee per session is $60-80 and pay-what-you-can for Indigenous participants.
 If cost is a barrier, please still reach out.

 We ask that participants commit to the full 5-week series and attend at least 4 sessions to the best of their ability.